meriodoc/NodejsQS/readme.txt

-I'm learning the basics of Git and Nodejs
+I'm learning the basics of Git, Github and Nodejs